 - English 11

-Dedicated instructors, Campus Coordinators and E-Learning Mentors are available to support your distance learning success.
+Dedicated instructors, the Academic Support Centre team and Campus Coordinators are available to support your distance learning success.
 Free tutoring and study skills, and a one-day online distance learning prep course are also available.

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.

 For details, visit Yukon First Nations Core Competency.